achernya/iap-6.828-website/lecture-notes/lec-5.md

 the semaphore, it calls `wait()`, which decrements the counter.
 If this operation causes the counter to become negative, the process is blocked and execution yields.
-When the semaphore is released, `signal()` increments the counter, and unblocks a waiting process.
+When the semaphore is released, `notify()` increments the counter, and unblocks a waiting process.
 To avoid starvation, the counter is usually paired with a FIFO queue of the blocked processes.